thunderclient/thunder-client-support/README.md

 <a name="scripting"></a>
 ## Scripting

-- The Pre-Request and Post-Request scripting is now supported - see docs [Pre Req Scripting](https://github.com/rangav/thunder-client-support/blob/master/docs/filters.md)
+- The Pre-Request and Post-Request scripting is now supported - see docs [Scripting](https://github.com/rangav/thunder-client-support/blob/master/docs/filters.md)

 <a name="testing"></a>